suglasp/go_smtpmail/README.md

 ### Authentication method:
 AUTH LOGIN and AUTH PLAIN, serve the purpose of the smtp server authentication method.
 I\'ve noticed that MS Exchange servers from MS Exchange 2010 or upward, prefer to use `AUTH LOGIN` instead of `AUTH PLAIN`.
 The authentication method can be changed with the parameters ´-ap´ or ´al´ from the cmdline or by setting `authlogin=` to 0 or 1 in the config file.

+User credentials can be provided on the cmdline arguments using -u (user) and -p (password).
+Notice for sending mails in a Windows Domain, you need to sue -u user@domain as user account.

 ### TLS encryption:
 smtpmail wil automatically try using plain or TLS encryption.
 This is a buildin feature of the GOLANG `net/smtp` package.